GC Letters – instructions for authors

 - Solutions to or progress with long-standing and important questions in geoscience communication.

-- Research findings of high interest to the broad geoscience community or to the broader public and media.
+In addition, the reported research findings should be of high interest to the broad geoscience community or to the broader public and media.

-During the submission process, please make sure to specify the request for consideration as a GC Letter in your "Cover letter (information for the Co-Editor)" and use the "Potential GC Letter/highlight article" textbox to justify why your manuscript qualifies as a GC Letter.
+During the submission process, please make sure to specify the request for consideration as a GC Letter in your "Cover letter (information for the editor)" and justify why your manuscript qualifies for the manuscript type GC Letters in the corresponding textbox.

 In the review process, GC Letters are expected to be rated as outstanding/excellent in the principal review criteria.
 Building on the ratings and recommendations of the referees and handling editor, the GC executive committee will decide whether to accept the paper for final publication as a GC Letter and "highlight article".
 If not accepted as a GC Letter, the manuscript may still be accepted for final publication as a research article.
 Under certain circumstances, e.g., if the manuscript does not comply with the formatting requirements, a paper not accepted as a GC Letter but as a research article may still be labelled as a "highlight article" – in analogy to other manuscript types, that were from the beginning not formatted and intended as a GC Letter (cf. EGU newsworthy research guide).